Meet the Team

 Megan Poulter, MSc

 Starting in September 2024, Megan (she/her) will be in the first year of her PhD in Clinical Psychology.
-Her research focuses primarily on reproductive psychology, an area of research and practice dedicated to promoting mental health and well-being throughout the family planning and reproductive decision-making process.
+Her research focuses primarily on reproductive psychology, an area of research and practice dedicated to promoting mental health and well-being throughout family planning and reproductive decision-making.

 Megan completed her undergraduate degree at the University of British Columbia, graduating with a Bachelor of Arts, Honours in Psychology in May 2022.
 She also completed a minor in Family Studies that included extensive exploration of contemporary issues facing families in diverse contexts, and her undergraduate thesis examined social cooperation and depression in adolescents assigned female at birth.